 Write a cold outreach email to [Name], [Title] at [Company].
 Context: [one specific thing about them — a post they wrote, a recent hire, a product launch] My offer: [one sentence on what we do and who it helps] Goal: Get a 20-minute call to explore fit Rules: Under 100 words.
 First sentence must NOT start with "I".
 No "I hope this finds you well."
 No hollow compliments.

 Build a follow-up sequence template in your CRM and use Make.com to trigger AI-generated personalized follow-ups based on deal stage, days since last contact, and the prospect's industry.
 The automation pulls CRM data, sends it to an AI API with a structured prompt, and drafts the email into your outbox for one-click review and send.
-You still approve every email — you just don't write them from scratch.
+You still approve every email — you just do not write them from scratch.

 For prep, use the prospect research prompt above plus a call-specific addition: "What are 3 discovery questions I should ask given their industry and likely challenges?"
 For summaries, record calls with a tool like Otter.ai or Fireflies, then paste the transcript into Claude with this prompt: